Troubleshooting Reports: Report Performance

 Consider the amount of data needed for a chart or gauge.
 Drawing hundreds of points in a few pixels on a monitor degrades performance and does not enhance the visual display of the graphics.
 More than 7 or 8 slices in a pie chart is of questionable value.
 For more information, see Preparing Data for Display in a Chart Data Region.

 For report items with conditional visibility, the report processor must apply grouping, sorting, and filtering expressions even if only the top level of data is at first visible.
 Although on-demand processing in SQL Server 2008 Reporting Services optimizes data evaluation by processing only data that is visible, all possible data is part of the report.
 If the user is only interested in seeing detail data some of the time, a drillthrough report is a better choice.
 For more information, see Types of Reports.

 Consider creating execution snapshots for a report.
 A report snapshot includes all report data retrieved for the datasets in the report definition.
 For more information, see Creating, Modifying, and Deleting Snapshots in Report History.

 Query Times Out

 Query time-out values are specified during report authoring when you define a dataset.
 The time-out value is stored with the report, in the Timeout element for the Query.
 By default, this value is set to 30 seconds.
-For more information, see Setting Time-out Values for Report and Shared Dataset Processing (SSRS).
+For more information, see Setting Time-out Values for Report Processing.

-To set the time-out value for a dataset query, see How to: Create a Shared Dataset or Embedded Dataset (Report Builder 3.0 and SSRS).
+To set the time-out value for a dataset query, see How to: Create a Dataset (Reporting Services).

 Large Amounts of Network Traffic Cause Wait Times for the User